What Is Fiber Cement Siding Made Of?

 Hopke-Hardie-Siding-11-1024x768 - Crop

 Fiber cement siding is a jack of all trades.
-It shares the durability of cement, but it looks like masonry or wood.
+It shares the durability of cement but looks like masonry or wood.
 It combines all the best elements of several different types of siding.
 You may wonder what fiber cement siding is made of since it shares characteristics with other types of siding.

 What Is Fiber Cement?